bobcozzi/db2json/db2json.md

-# db2json User Guide
+# db2json Query User Guide

 ## Overview

-The **db2json** HTML page provides a simple interface for entering, editing, and running SQL statements against IBM i databases.
+The **db2json Query** HTML page provides a simple interface for entering, editing, and running SQL statements against IBM i databases.
 It features syntax checking, error highlighting, statement history, and a toolbar for file and clipboard operations.
-The results of SELECT, CTE, or VALUES (commonly referred to as "query statements") are display in a scrolling table.
-That resultSet table has a copy button that copies the entire contents to the Clipboard.
-You can consider this demonstration app as a `lightweight RUN SQL`.
+The results of SELECT, CTE, or VALUES (commonly referred to as “query statements”) are displayed in a scrolling table.
+That result set table has a copy button that copies the entire contents to the clipboard.
+This is a demonstration of how to use the DB2JSON C++ program that runs on your IBM i server to convert SQL query statements into JSON.
+While it is just an example, it is a very robust application.
+In fact, you might consider it to be a lightweight alternative to the `RUN SQL Scripts` tool found in IBM i Access Client Solutions (ACS).

+### Requirements
+- An IBM i server running V7R2 or later.
+The server-side code (DB2JSON.CPP) will compile on earlier releases, but it was not tested.
+- The IBM HTTP Server Powered by Apache with the configurations outlined in our [README file](https://github.com/bobcozzi/db2json#readme)
+- A compiled version of the DB2JSON.CPP program object (*PGM) on your IBM i server.
+This is both the JSON generator and the CGI processor.

 ## Features